 |Age||Maximum personal rate||Increase for a qualified adult||Increase for a qualified child|

-You should contact the Department of Employment Affairs and Social Protection's Community Welfare Service at your local office.
+You should contact the Community Welfare Services at your local office

 To help process your claim, you should have the following: